Bidding in California Nets Dick a "Basket Case" Flying Merkel

 final price would have been $121,000.
 I was quickly outbid at $115,000, and I decided that I had bid

 While at the auction, I met a gentleman who told

 me he knew where there was the same bike available for sale at a much lower price.
 The bike, of course,

 was in ten thousand pieces, and was referred to as a "basket case".
 I bought that dubious pile of gems a

 few hours later.
-Hence,the following photos will take you through the process of a complete restoration of
+Hence,the photos linked below will take you through the process of a complete restoration of

 You will see this Merkel transformed from its basket case condition to a show

 quality restoration equal to, if not better than, the Otis Chandler piece.